-Modern brands are also a growth strategy and a new way of management.
-Through proprietary methodology that combines of a deep dive in a company with business and brand modeling and holistic brand management, I guide my clients to:
+Through proprietary methodology that combines a deep dive in a company, business and brand modeling, and holistic brand management, I collaborate with brands to:

 "What is most inspiring and impressive about Ana’s writing is her ability to uncover such diverse and unique insights from across a wide range of terrain – be it creative, cultural, culinary, digital or fashion.
 She then succinctly translates these multi-layered insights into fresh perspectives and concrete strategic frameworks that can be applied globally by brands."

 Rori DuBoff, Managing Director, Innovation and Strategy at Accenture Interactive

 "There is no one better equipped to help brands navigate the ever-shifting aspirational economy than Ana.
 With her signature wit and candor, Ana combines years of experience, keen intuition and an unfailing ability to see two steps ahead of the curve to provide the type of insights that can transform a business and a mindset alike."

 "Real stories about real products that create meaningful relationships with consumers still matter.
 And consumers' needs are constantly evolving.
 They always have. but so many brands forget this.
 Or they think that faking it works too.
 It doesn’t.
 This book dives deep into the subject and offers unique insights."

 Simon Collins, Founder and CEO of WeDesign and Founder of Fashion Culture Design

 "If there's anyone who knows what makes the consumer tick, it is Ana Andjelic.
 This book is a distillation of her wisdom on how brands must move the needle to match the shifting values of aspiration, desire and transparency."

 "Ana Andjelic is able to see through the noise of trends and focus on the bigger story which are the elemental things that connect people, which is what branding is about."

 Sam Valenti IV, Founder and CEO of Ghostly International